jenniferhail/jen-hail-wp/README.md

 #### Test SSH connectivity to bitbucket
 `ssh -Tv git@bitbucket.org`

+## Server Root (Just before launch)
+The following insutrctions outline what needs to happen just before a site launched to change the web root of the user account (on the server)

+Update document root for cpanel as well as apache.
+Need to edit/create two files /usr/local/apache/conf/userdata/USERNAME/DOMAIN.COM/config.conf /var/cpanel/userdata/USERNAME/DOMAIN.COM

+Scan config file directories for apache configuration /scripts/ensure_vhost_includes --all-users

+then run /scripts/rebuildhttpdconf to rebuild conf file then run service httpd restart to restart apache

 ## Layouts
 Layouts are the building blocks that allow publishers to stack content that do unique things.